PaulSHahn2/emacssetup/KENESIS.md

 program the above macros (read the keyboard owner's manual to see how to do this as it can differ between models of Advantage keyboards).

-**Note:** I don't use Super short-cuts but call the bound *emacs* function via *M-x*.
+**Note:** I don't use Super short-cuts in my saved macros, but call the bound *emacs* function via *M-x*.
 This is because I often run in a virtual machine, and in such cases the super modifier is handled by Windows and doesn't get passed to the underlying VM client.
 Calling the functions themselves works everywhere.

 ### Manually Rebind windows super to alt

-I used to explicitly disable the super key since I liked having two alts for two thumbed use on *Cntrl+Alt* key combos:
+I used to explicitly disable the super key since I liked having two alts for two thumbed use on complex *Cntrl+Alt* chords:

 ```
 [rwin]>[ralt]